This Beef Bourguignon is a take on a classic French stew.

 Beef Bourguignon sounds super fancy, but with just a few tricks and tips it can be super easy!

-• You can thicken the sauce with a little bit of cornstarch slurry (mix equal parts cornstarch & cold water and add to the hot broth a bit at a time to thicken).
+• You can thicken the sauce with a little bit of cornstarch slurry (mix equal parts cornstarch & cold water) if desired.

 • Add in the bacon at the end but leave a little bit to garnish too!